knguyen98/configure-ad/README.md

 <p>
 </p>
 <p>
-In this lab we will create two VMs in the same VNET.
-One will be a Domain Controller, the other will be a Client machine.
-We will change the DC to a static IP because its offering Active Directory services to the client machine.
-The client machine will be joined to the domain.
-We will configure the DNS settings on the client machine, the client machine will use the DC as its DNS server.
+In this lab, we'll create two VMs within the same VNET.
+One VM will serve as the Domain Controller, while the other will act as the Client machine.
+The Domain Controller's IP will be set to static since it's offering Active Directory services to the Client machine.
+The Client machine will then be joined to the domain, and its DNS settings will be configured to use the Domain Controller as its DNS server.
 </p>
 <br />